dnth/DEIMKit/README.md

 python scripts/live_inference.py
-    --onnx model.onnx           # Path to the ONNX model file --webcam                    # Use webcam as input source --class-names classes.txt   # Path to the classes file --input-size 320            # Input size for the model
+    --onnx model.onnx           # Path to the ONNX model file --webcam                    # Use webcam as input source --class-names classes.txt   # Path to the classes file.
+Each class name should be on a new line.
+    --input-size 320            # Input size for the model
 ```